Button

 Buttons come in a lot of styles basis on the intent and prominence.

-Basic button
+Basic Button

 Basic button is the simplest and the default style of the button.
 It is used the most across products.
 It provides a lightweight button style while still maintaining affordability.
 Use other styles if less or more visual weight is required.

-Primary button
+Primary Button

 Primary button is used to draw attention towards the primary action on a page.
-It is recommneded to have just a single instance of primary button per page.
+It is recommended to have just a single instance of primary button per page.
 If you think more than one primary action is needed, try to re-evaluate the priority of actions.

-Alert button
+Alert Button

 Alert button indicates destructive actions that cannot be undone typically such as delete, discard, etc.

-Transparent button
+Transparent Button

 Transparent button indicates actions that are less important or less frequent.

-Expanded button
+Expanded Button

 Expanded button is used when the width of the button needs to match the parent.
 Use it sparingly as it takes a lot of space and attention.